shastra-adhyayana/shastra-adhyayana.github.io/_pages/non-menu-page.md

 ---
 permalink: /non-menu-page/
 title: "Page not in menu"
-excerpt: "This is a page not in th emain menu"
+excerpt: "This is a page not in the main menu"
-author_profile: true
+author_profile: false
 redirect_from:
   - "/nmp/"
   - "/nmp.html"